Your Directors are pleased to present their Report on the business and operations ofyour Company along with the

 Related Party Transactions

 2013.
-Information on related party transactions pursuant to Section 134(3)(h) of theCompanies Act 2013 read with Rule8(2) of the Companies (Accounts) Rules 2014 is givenin Form AOC-2 as AnnexureH and the same forms part of this Report.
+Information on related party transactions pursuant to Section 134(3)(h) of theCompanies Act 2013 read with Rule 8(2) of the Companies (Accounts) Rules 2014 is givenin Form AOC-2 as Annexure H' and the same forms part of this Report.

-Policy on Directors Appointment and Remuneration
+Policy on Directors' Appointment and Remuneration

-Policy on Directors Appointment and Remuneration and other matters provided inSection 178(3) of the Companies Act 2013 have been disclosed in the Corporate Governance Reportwhich forms part of this Report.
+Policy on Directors' Appointment and Remuneration and other matters provided in Section178(3) of the Companies Act 2013 have been disclosed in the Corporate Governance Reportwhich forms part of this Report as Annexure C'.

 Whistle Blower Policy

-Mechanism in place and is available on the Companys website.This matter is covered in the Corporate Governance Report which forms part of this Report as AnnexureC'.
+Mechanism in place and is available on the Company's website at www.teamhgs.com.
+Thismatter is covered in the Corporate Governance Report which forms part of this Report as AnnexureC'.

 Under the Whistle Blower Policy and Vigil Mechanism no complaints were received duringthe Financial Year

 Risk Management Policy

-Your Company has formulated Risk Management Policy which inter alia identifies risks taking into considerationthe business and operations of the Company and adoption ofmitigation measures.
-The Policy identifies elements of risks which in the opinion of the Board may threatenthe existence of the Company.
-The details of the Policy are given inthe Management Discussion and Analysis Report attached to this Report.
+Policy & Procedures which inter alia identifies risks taking into considerationthe business and operations of the Company and adoption of mitigation measures.
+The Policy& Procedures identify elements of risks which in the opinion of the Board may threatenthe existence of the Company.
+The details of the Policy &

 Fixed Deposits from Public

-Pursuant to the provisions of Section 204 of the Companies Act 2013 the Board ofDirectors had appointed Ms. Rupal D. Jhaveri Practicing Company Secretary as theSecretarial Auditor to carry out the Secretarial Audit for the Financial Year 2016-17.
-TheSecretarial Audit Report in the prescribed format for the Financial Year 2016-17 formspart of this Report as Annexure I. The Report does not contain anyqualifications reservations or adverse remarks.
-Having regard to the first proviso to Section 136(1) of the Companies Act 2013 theAnnual Report excluding the aforesaid information is being sent to the members of theCompany.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 the Board ofDirectors had appointed Ms. Rupal D. Jhaveri Practicing Company Secretary as theSecretarial Auditor to carry out the Secretarial Audit for the Financial Year 2017-18.

+Disclosures as required under section 197(12) of the Companies Act 2013 read with Rule5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014and amendments thereto are given in Annexure J' to this Report.
+In terms ofthe provisions of Section 197(12) of the Companies Act 2013 read with Rules 5(2) and 5(3)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 asamended a statement showing the names and other particulars of the employees drawingremuneration in excess of the limits set out in the said Rules are provided in the AnnualReport.
+Having regard to the rst proviso to Section 136(1) of the Companies Act 2013 theAnnual Report excluding the aforesaid information is being sent to the members of theCompany.
 The said information is available for inspection at the Registered Of ce of theCompany during working hours (i.e. 10:00 am to 6:00 pm) and any member interested inobtaining such information may write to the Company Secretary and the same will befurnished without any fee and free of cost.

-In accordance with Rule 5 of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 details of foreign employees excluding directors and theirrelatives have not been included in the Annexure.
-Members interested in obtaining thesaid information may write to the Company Secretary at the Registered Office of theCompany and the requested information shall be furnished to such member.
+In accordance with Rule 5 of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 details of foreign employees excluding directors and theirrelatives have not been included in the Annual Report.

-Significant and Material Orders
+Signi cant and Material Orders

-There are no significant and the Regulators or Courts orTribunals that would impact the going concern status and your Companys operations in the future.
+There are no signi cant and material orders passed by the Regulators or Courts orTribunals that would impact the going concern status and your Company's operations in thefuture.

 Internal Financial Controls

-Internal Financial Controls (including Internal Financial Controls over FinancialReporting) and their adequacy are included under the heading Internal Controlsin the of the Company during Management Discussion and Analysis which forms part of this Report as Annexure E'.
+Internal Financial Controls (including Internal Controls over Financial Reporting) andtheir adequacy are included under the heading Internal Controls' in the ManagementDiscussion and Analysis section which forms part of this Report as Annexure E'.

 | ||For and on behalf of the Board of Directors |

-|Date : August 24 2017
+|Date : August 24 2018 ||Chairman |